sam-pop/randsGenerator/README.md

 ## How to use
-run `node rands.js` to create a `rands.txt` file. you can change / remove / add parameters for the users from the predefined parameters or add more from the randuser.me [API docs](https://randomuser.me/documentation)
+run `node rands.js` to create a `rands.txt` file.

+You can change / remove / add properties for the users from the predefined parameters in the app or use the  randuser.me [API docs](https://randomuser.me/documentation) for more info.

 ## What i used
-This simple tool was build usign nodeJS and the [randuser.me](https://randomuser.me/) API.
+This simple tool was build using nodeJS and the [randuser.me](https://randomuser.me/) API.